menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Subnet monitoring
 ^^^^^^^^^^^^^^^^^
 Enable subnet monitoring
   When enabled, the system monitors the free addresses in DHCP address pools and subnets and performs an action if the number of free addresses goes below a user-definable threshold.
-For further configuration, see the ``Subnet Monitoring section in Event Hooks``
+For further configuration, see :ref:`admin-subnet-monitoring-events`.

 If you want the subnet monitor to send an email, you must specify the mail server and the sender email address to use.
 Enter the appropriate information in **SMTP Server** and **Mail from**.